Indicia-Team/indicia-docs/developing/reporting/report-file-format.rst

 * *taxa_taxon_lists_id_field* - identifies the field in the SQL query which is used to join to the taxa_taxon_list_attribute_values table in order to include taxon custom attributes in the report output.
 Use in conjunction with the **taxattrs** datatype for a report parameter.
-Defaults to "ttl.id" which is based on the assumption that the taxa_taxon_lists table is joined into the query with a table alias "ttl".
+Defaults to "ttl.preferred_taxa_taxon_list_id" which is based on the assumption that the taxa_taxon_lists table is joined into the query with a table alias "ttl".
+  Taxon attribute values are only created for preferred taxa and not for common names and synonyms which is why we need to join on that id.
 See :ref:`attrs-label` for more info.
 * *termlists_terms_id_field* - identifies the field in the SQL query which is used to join to the termlists_term_attribute_values table in order to include term custom attributes in the report output.
 Use in conjunction with the